apparentorder/reweb/doc/app/postgrest.md

 #### Rationale

+- Any single PostgREST Lambda instance will never service more than one request concurrently, therefore the default PGRST_DB_POOL (100) can be reduced to 1
 - Wait Code is necessary because PostgREST will serve HTTP/503 until the database connection has been established

 ## References